frederic-perez/AmE-dictionary/dictionary.md

 __besmirch__ _v_ To stain; sully: _a reputation that was besmirched by slander._
 __besotted__
 __bespectacled__ _Hollande, an unassuming and bespectacled Socialist._
-__bestow__ :three: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
+__bestow__ :four: /bɪˈstəʊ/ Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
 __bettors__
 __bevy__
 __bickering__ _The time for bickering is over._